At Queen Victoria School, Physical Education plays a vital role in developing and refining the four capacities of the Curriculum for Excellence.

 We aim to not only encourage our pupils to develop knowledge, understanding and skills across a wide range of activities but also to challenge each individual to reflect and consider the Significant Aspects of Learning that are embedded in our planning.

-As successful learners, the children learn both independently and as part of a team or group.
-This takes place though a well-balanced and varied program of activities.
-Our aim is to equip each student with the necessary knowledge and skills so that their understanding of movement principles and fitness that underpin quality performances is secure.
+As successful learners, the pupils learn both independently and as part of a team or group.
+This takes place through a well-balanced and varied program of activities.
+Our aim is to equip each pupil with the necessary knowledge and skills so that their understanding of movement principles and fitness that underpin quality performances is secure.

-We look to greatly influence the degree to which pupils develop confidence by ensuring that the pupils’ experience includes opportunities for guided discovery, problem solving, peer and self-assessment and individualised learning.
-Pupils respond positively and gain in confidence from these varied approaches.
+We look to greatly influence the degree to which pupils develop confidence by ensuring that the pupils’ experience includes opportunities for guided discovery, problem-solving, peer and self-assessment and individualised learning.
+Pupils respond positively and gain confidence from these varied approaches.

 Senior Phase Physical Education

-In S4, students can then opt to take Physical Education as a National Qualification.
-The main purpose of the Course is to develop and demonstrate movement and performance skills in physical activities.
-By engaging in practical activities, learners can demonstrate initiative, decision-making and problem-solving.
-The National 4 and 5 course encourages learners to develop a positive attitude towards a healthy lifestyle, and the contribution that physical activity makes to this.
+In S4, pupils can then opt to take Physical Education as a National Qualification.
+The main purpose of the course is to develop and demonstrate movement and performance skills in physical activities.
+By engaging in practical activities, pupils can demonstrate initiative, decision-making and problem-solving.
+The National 4 and 5 course encourages pupils to develop a positive attitude towards a healthy lifestyle, and the contribution that physical activity makes to this.
 The Course also provides an opportunity to support the way that individual attitudes, values and behaviours are formed.
-The skills, knowledge and understanding that learners acquire by successfully completing this Course are transferable to learning, to life and to the world of work.
+The skills, knowledge and understanding that pupils acquire by successfully completing this course are transferable to learning, to life and to the world of work.

-In S5 and S6, the students can then move onto Higher and Advanced Higher courses, allowing them to benefit both intrinsically and extrinsically from a demanding, challenging environment.
+In S5 and S6, the pupils can then move onto Higher and Advanced Higher courses, allowing them to benefit both intrinsically and extrinsically from a demanding, challenging environment.